 The largest state banks include: the State Bank for Foreign Economic Relations (Vnesheconombank), Dayhanbank, Turkmenbashy Bank, Turkmenistan Bank, and Halk Bank.
 These banks have narrow specializations—foreign trade, agriculture, industry, social infrastructure, and savings and mortgages, respectively.
 Senagat Bank took over Garagum Bank in 2017 and now is the sole remaining local bank providing general banking services for businesses.
 In September 2011, the government established the State Development Bank to provide loans to state-owned and private enterprises implementing projects that increase production and create jobs.
 The government also established Rysgal Bank in 2011 to provide general banking services to the members of the Union of Industrialists and Entrepreneurs.

-There are also five foreign commercial banks in the country: a joint Turkmen-Turkish bank (with Ziraat Bank), a branch of the National Bank of Pakistan, German Deutsche Bank and Commerz Bank, and a branch of Saderat Bank of Iran.
-The two German banks provide European bank guarantees for companies and for the Turkmen government; they do not provide general banking services.
-Companies increasingly report dealing with vendors only in cash as vendors have difficulties accessing their money in bank accounts.
+There is only one foreign commercial bank in the country: Turkmen-Turkish bank (in partnership with Ziraat Bank).
+German Deutsche and Commerz banksprovide European bank guarantees for companies and for the Turkmen government; they do not provide general banking services.
+Companies increasingly report dealing with vendors only in cash as vendors report difficulties accessing their money in bank accounts.
 More detailed information on the payment system of Turkmenistan is available in English at the website of the Central Bank of Turkmenistan (https://www.cbt.tm/en/).

 The government strictly controls foreign exchange flows and limits on currency conversion make it difficult to repatriate profits or make payments to foreign suppliers.
-In 2019, the black market rate was relatively steady at around 18 manat/dollar, roughly 5 times the official rate.
-The COVID-19 pandemic put additional pressure on Turkmenistan’s hard currency reserves and caused the black market rate to spike as high as 25 manat/dollar in the first part of 2020.
+In 2022 the black-market rate was relatively steady at around 19 manat/dollar, roughly 5 times the official rate.